Kurayami7/Unit-Testing---XUnit/README.md

 ### DESCRIPTION
 [Fact]	Marks a test method, i.e., actual test in a class <br>
 Assert.Throws Record Exception	Verify the raise and raise assert, irrespective of the place in the code where the problem occurs. <br>
 Constructor	This is not an attribute but is an ideal replacement for the [SetUp] attribute.
-The constructor should be parameter-less.
+The constructor should be parameter-less. <br>
 IDisposable.Dispose	This is not an attribute but is an ideal replacement for the [TearDown] attribute.
-This is where the code for performing necessary cleanup and de-initialization is included.
+This is where the code for performing necessary cleanup and de-initialization is included. <br>
-The decision to do away with [TearDown] was made as the investors of xUnit felt that a lot of unnecessary code was run before every single test execution.
+The decision to do away with [TearDown] was made as the investors of xUnit felt that a lot of unnecessary code was run before every single test execution. <br>

-[Trait]	Used to set arbitrary meta-data on a test [Theory]	This attribute is used when data-driven tests have to be executed.
-In such cases, [Theory] has to be used instead of [Fact] attribute
+[Trait]	Used to set arbitrary meta-data on a test <br>
+[Theory]	This attribute is used when data-driven tests have to be executed.
+In such cases, [Theory] has to be used instead of [Fact] attribute <br>
-[InlineData]	This attribute is used along with the [Theory] attribute to supply a subset of data against which parameterized tests will be executed.
+[InlineData]	This attribute is used along with the [Theory] attribute to supply a subset of data against which parameterized tests will be executed. <br>
-[ClassData]	This attribute is used when the parameters being passed to the [Theory] tests are not constants.
+[ClassData]	This attribute is used when the parameters being passed to the [Theory] tests are not constants. <br>
-[Theory] [ClassData(typeof(some-data))]
+[Theory] [ClassData(typeof(some-data))] <br>
 [MemberData]	This attribute can be used to fetch data for [Theory] from a static method.
-The most common approach is to load the data from the property of a test class, i.e., using IEnumerable&lt: object[] >
+The most common approach is to load the data from the property of a test class, i.e., using IEnumerable&lt: object[] > <br>